A Practical Guide to Choosing the Postal Service’s Most Cost-Effective Service for Each of Your Shipments

 What Are the USPS Commercial Plus Pricing Discounts?

-It’s important to understand, however, that if you go it alone and try working directly with the USPS, you will need to meet the shipping-volume minimums for the mail classes listed below to qualify for that class’s Commercial Plus Pricing discount.
+It’s important to understand, however, that if you go it alone and try working directly with the USPS, you will need to meet the shipping-volume minimums for the mail classes listed below from 2017 to qualify for that class’s Commercial Plus Pricing discount.

 The Shipping-Volume Minimums Required for Commercial Plus Pricing Discounts